-Fighter are specialists in the art of combat, both hand-to-hand and ranged.
-They are practised in the use of shields to defend themselves and are trained with wearing armour.
+Fighters are specialists in the art of combat, both hand-to-hand and ranged.
+They are practised in the use of shields to defend themselves and train to wear armour.
 Whilst they are not quite as destructive as barbarians when fighting, they are more likely to avoid being wounded.